Mahāsaṅghika Vinaya

 pācittiya 60

 If a bhikkhunī, during the half-monthly pātimokkha sutta recitation, says: ‘I now only know that this rule is included in the sutta, and recited every half-month in the pātimokkha,’ and if the bhikkhunīs know that that bhikkhunī already sat in the recitation of the pātimokkha sutta two, three or even more times, that bhikkhunī is not free from offense because she did not know.
 She should be dealt with according to dhamma depending on the offense she committed, and should be criticized: ‘Venerable, you lost good benefits.
-During the half-monthly pātimokkha recitation, you are not respectful, don’t single-mindedly pay attention, and don’t lend an ear to hear the dhamma.’
+During the half-monthly pātimokkha recitation, you aren’t respectful, don’t single-mindedly pay attention, and don’t lend an ear to hear the dhamma.’
 After criticizing her, it is a pācittiya.
 (End of 60 rules.)

 Chapter 7